kristinemlarson/gnssrefl/docs/use_cases/use_mbbc.md

 - amplitude limits to be small for L2

-- allow L1 and L2 (the default is 1,20,5 but the simplest way to change this is to make it  1,2,5)
+- allow L1 and L2 **Try out -frlist 1 2**

 - since MBBC is in the Nevada Reno database, you do not have to provide lat/lon/ht.
 Simply put 0,0,0 for those entries.

 Note: I usually tell people to use L2C instead of L2.
-This information is not available in this dataset - either because the PIs did not track L2C or because it is not provided by UNAVCO.
+This information is not available in this dataset - either because the PIs did not track L2C or because the data are not provided by UNAVCO in the standard RINEX files.

 Step 2: Make SNR files using <code>rinex2snr</code>.